Rish1597/CreditCardApproval/README.md

 4.After our data is in good shape, we will do some exploratory data analysis to build our intuitions.

-5.Finally, we will build the best machine learning model that can predict if an individual's application for a credit card will be accepted by understanding a good or bad applicant.# CreditCardApproval
+5.Finally, we will build the best machine learning model that can predict if an individual's application for a credit card will be accepted by understanding a good or bad applicant.
-# CreditCardApproval